 - Bake the white cake according to package (or from scratch).

 - Poke holes all over the baked cake while it’s still warm.
 We use the handle of a wooden spoon for this.
 A wooden skewer or food thermometer also works well.

 - Pour the pudding all over the warm cake.
 Now place the cake in the refrigerator to chill for a few hours.

-- Once the cake is nice and cold, arrange the sliced berries, bananas and pineapple on top.
+- Arrange the sliced berries, bananas and pineapple on top after the cake has chilled.
 Cover the fruit layer with cool whip then drizzle the whole thing with chocolate sauce.